muzhancun/pc-arena/README.md

 You can customize experiments by modifying the corresponding `.yaml` files or creating new ones to define your own setups.

+### Preparing Datasets

+Some datasets require preprocessing.
+To do so, run the corresponding file under `src/data/`.

 ## Example Results

 Below are example results obtained by running **PC-Arena** using different optimizers and probabilistic circuit architectures across several datasets.